sr-321/Team-2-21BCE0752-Design-of-Smart-Cities-Project-/README.md

      It includes the code and simulation.
 Distance can be controlled after starting the simulation and clicking on the ultrasonic sensor.

-     Code and files are also included in github folder
+     Code and files are also included in github repository folder

 3) Python Drowsiness Detection Part
    Code is included.